lukechilds/create-test-server/README.md

 Returns a Promise that resolves when both the HTTP and HTTPS servers are listening.

+Once the servers are listening, `server.url` and `server.sslUrl` will be updated.

 Please note, this function doesn't take a port argument, it uses a new randomised port each time.
 Also, you don't need to manually call this after creating a server, it will start listening automatically.

 #### server.close()